saisricharan9/databricks-news-etl-pipeline/README.md

 ## 📌 Project Overview

-Built an end-to-end ETL pipeline using Azure Databricks and Python to extract entertainment news data from NewsAPI, transform and clean the data, perform NLP-based sentiment analysis, and store the processed data for analytics and reporting.
+Built an end-to-end ETL pipeline using Databricks and Python to extract entertainment news data from NewsAPI, transform and clean the data, perform NLP-based sentiment analysis, and store the processed data for analytics and reporting.

 The pipeline automates news ingestion, full article extraction, text preprocessing, sentiment classification, and workflow scheduling using Databricks.